LUDOVIC NICOLAS STUDIO

 Published October 28, 2021

-Pre-Scriptum : this text was originally written in French.
+Pre-Scriptum: this text was originally written in French.
 Unfortunately, when it comes to semantics, etymology, and homophony, no translation can effectively preserve the original meaning.
 To remedy this, and to preserve the explicit content, I have decided to keep the original French words and put their English translations in brackets.

 •••••

-We could begin, for instance, by exploring the influence of lunar radiation on the vertical growth of plants or investigating the analogous polarized relationship between the bronchi of a lung and the branches of a tree (the former, sheltered from sunlight, inhales oxygen and exhales carbon dioxide, while the latter, directly influenced by the sun, absorbs carbon dioxide and releases oxygen).
+The day academics distance themselves from a theoretical science that leads nowhere, perhaps the great enigmas of nature will finally be reconsidered in their lecture halls.
+When that day comes, science will once again be in symbiosis with the fundamentals of universal physics.
+We could begin, for example, by taking an interest in the influence of lunar radiation on the perpendicular growth of a plant, or the polarized and analogous relationship between the bronchi of a lung and the branches of a tree: the former is sheltered from sunlight, inhales oxygen and exhales carbon dioxide, while the latter absorbs carbon dioxide and releases oxygen under the direct influence of the Sun.

 Analogy lung - tree

-At the beginning of the 20th century, Nikola Tesla (1856-1943) – the visionary of invisible physics – had already warned us about the mystifying excesses of theoretical science (embodied in his time by Albert Einstein) in the American newspaper The New York Times: « Einstein's work on relativity is a magnificent mathematical garment that fascinates, dazzles and blinds people to its underlying errors.
-The theory is like a beggar dressed in purple, whom ignorant people mistake for a king...
-Its exponents are brilliant men, but they are metaphysicians rather than scientists. »
+At the beginning of the 20th century, Nikola Tesla (1856-1943) – the visionary of invisible physics – had already warned us about the misleading tendencies he perceived in theoretical science (embodied in his time by Albert Einstein) in the American newspaper The New York Times in 1931: « Einstein's work on relativity is a magnificent mathematical disguise which fascinates, dazzles, and makes people blind to the underlying errors.
+The theory is like a beggar clothed in purple whom the ignorant take for a king...
+Its exponents are brilliant men, but they are metaphysicists rather than scientists. » Indeed, the case of Albert Einstein is more than symptomatic in revealing the intellectual stagnation in which we are immersed.
+By "borrowing" the main tenets of his theory of general relativity from the French physicist Henri Poincaré (1854-1912), we take very little risk in asserting that the renown of this transgenerational science icon stems more from social engineering than from authentic genius.
+Having a plagiarist as an adored reference point is a telling sign of the times, revealing the level of respectability these institutions truly deserve.

-The equation of this theory quantifies the parameters of the fall of an object towards the Earth and provides a mathematical solution to explain the equilibrium between two celestial bodies, but it does not specify the cause of their displacement, which is, to say the least, regular.
-Since the former president of the Royal Society made his pronouncement on the law of gravity, no member of the establishment has attempted, with applied seriousness worthy of the scientific method, to expand on the cause of the force of rotation (vectorized by f in the illustration below, where the orbit of the Moon around the center of the Earth is taken as an example).
-This force, to use the current nomenclature, is never taken into account; and that’s precisely where the problem lies.
+Since I have nothing to lose, to gain, or even to prove, it is easier for me to highlight the frivolity of "extraterrestrial" physics concerning the primary focus of this study: the revolutions of celestial bodies above our heads.
+Although astrophysicists remain light-years away from uncovering the underlying mechanics of these revolutions, they stubbornly persist, anchored in the dogma of their education, in attempting to explain this phenomenon through Isaac Newton's (1642-1726) universal law of gravitation.
+While the equation of this theory allows for the quantification of parameters for an object's fall on earth and provides a mathematical solution to explain the balance between two celestial bodies, it absolutely does not specify the cause of their movement, let alone its regularity.
+Since the former president of the Royal Society pronounced his law of gravity, no member of the establishment has sought to expand – with the applied seriousness worthy of the scientific method – upon the cause of the rotational force (denoted by f in the illustration below, where the moon's orbital path around the earth's center is taken as an example).
+This force, to use common nomenclature, is never taken into account: that is precisely where the problem lies.

 The law of universal gravitation